-Microsoft intends to add a significant number of titles to Xbox Cloud Gaming early this year, enabling Xbox Game Pass Ultimate customers to stream the majority of their own game catalog.
+Microsoft intends to add a significant number of titles to Xbox Cloud Gaming early this year, enabling Xbox Game Pass Ultimate customers to stream most of their game catalog.
 Xbox intends to expand cloud gaming by bringing it to additional nations across the world.
 Additionally, the Xbox Design Lab will now provide customers with a wider choice of customizations.

 Conversely, it appears that the aim is to include the majority of the titles users currently have in their collection.
 Microsoft’s deployment is focused on providing its gaming services to those who do not own consoles.
 Furthermore, on Sunday, during the Xbox & Bethesda Games Showcase, Xbox will provide gamers a deeper insight into some of the upcoming games for Xbox, PC, and the cloud.